-5 - Magnetism effect of that field on electrically charged objects and compare to gravitational field analogue.
-Apply mathematical routines to calculate the average value of the magnitude of the electric field in a region from a description of the electric potential in that region using the displacement along the line on which the difference in potential is evaluated.
-Apply the concept of the isoline representation of electric potential for a given electric charge distribution to predict the average value of the electric field in the region.
-Apply mathematical routines to express the force exerted on a moving charged object by a magnetic force.
+6 - Magnetism Apply mathematical routines to express the force exerted on a moving charged object by a magnetic force.
 Create a verbal or visual representation of a magnetic field around a long straight wire or a pair of parallel wires.
 Describe the orientation of a magnetic dipole placed in a magnetic field in general and the particular cases of a compass in the magnetic field of the Earth and iron filings surrounding a bar magnet.
 Use the representation of magnetic domains to qualitatively analyze the magnetic behavior of a bar magnet composed of ferromagnetic materials.
-Use right-hand rules to analyze a situation involving a current-carrying conductor and a moving electrically charged object to determine the direction of the magnetic field created by the current-carrying conductor.
-Plan a data collection strategy appropriate to an investigation of the direction of the force on a moving electrically charged object aused by a current in a wire in the context of a specific set of equipment and instruments and analyze the resulting data to arrive at a conclusion.
+Use right-hand rules to analyze a situation involving a current-carrying conductor and a moving electrically charged object to determine the direction of the magnetic force exerted on the charged object due to the magnetic field created by the current-carrying conductor.
+Plan a data collection strategy appropriate to an investigation of the direction of the force on a moving electrically charged object caused by a current in a wire in the context of a specific set of equipment and instruments and analyze the resulting data to arrive at a conclusion.
 Connect the strength of electromagnetic forces with the spatial scale of the situation, the magnitude of the electric charges, and the motion of the electrically charged objects involved.
-Short Answer Lab Mastery Exercises Module Exam 6- Apply Newton's 2nd Law and derived magnetic force formulas to solve magnetic force and field problems.
-Construct an explanation of the function of a simple • Short Answer Electromagnetic Induction Constitute an explanation of the function of a simple electromagnetic device in which an induced emf is produced by a changing magnetic flux through an area defined by a current loop (i.e., a simple microphone or generator) or of the effect on behavior of a device in which an induced emf is produced by a constant magnetic field through a changing area.
-Plan and conduct an investigation to provide evidence that an electric current can produce a magnetic field and that a changing magnetic field can produce an electric current.
-Apply Faraday's Law to calculate magnetic flux and electromotive force.
-Explain and describe a Faraday Cage.
-Develop and use a model of two objects interacting through electric or magnetic fields to illustrate the forces between objects and the changes in energy of the objects due to the interaction.
-Use Lenz's law to determine the direction of induced Lab Mastery Exercises Module Exam currents.
-Depict coupled currents and explain the term coefficient of coupling.
-Understand the effect that inductance has on steady direct current, and direct current that is changing in magnitude.
-Apply principles of electromagnetic induction to explain how a generator and motor work.
-Understand basic applications of electromagnetic induction to technology.
+Apply Newton's 2nd Law and derived magnetic force formulas to solve magnetic force and field problems.
 7 - Final Exam & Reflection Review topics from course modules Zoom meetings with instructor and discussion board posts, as needed Reflection PaperFinal Exam